07 Aug 21

 Named after Dutch explorer Abel Janszoon Tasman, Abel Tasman National Park is New Zealand’s smallest national park and quite possibly New Zealand’s best kept secret where hiking is concerned.
 This area was also the site of the first contact between Māori and Europeans when Tasman first visited here in 1642, and historical references can most definitely be experienced along the trail.

 The park itself offers well-formed tracks amidst a stunning coastal environment.
 Idyllic beaches, hidden coves, and inlets (which at certain times of the year you may be lucky enough to enjoy to yourself!), and lush coastal native bush make for a very enjoyable few days walking.
-Lovers of wildlife won’t be disappointed either, with penguins, seals, and cormorants in abundance.
+If you love wildlife, you won’t be disappointed either – penguins, seals, and cormorants are abundant.
 Like us, they relish in the beautiful clear azure-coloured waters, ideal for swimming – be sure to put your swimmers in your daypack during the warmer months!

 One of the delights of the trail, aside from the warm Kiwi hospitality, is that the lodges are accessible only by boat or on foot, which truly adds to that feeling of ‘getting away from it all’.
 Built on the original homestead site in 1994, Meadowbank Homestead is fashioned from recycled timbers and features heirlooms and local heritage artefacts passed down through eight generations of the Hadfield family.
 While the beachfront located Torrent Bay Lodge, further along the trail, traces the nautical history of the region, with each of the comfortable rooms named after ships which navigated the Abel Tasman Coast.